 As a perfect example of this:

-Due to my congenital heart defect, I have to stop using my hydraulic stepper after the high-intensity work portions of my low-impact HIIT workouts.
+Due to my congenital heart defect, I have to stop using my hydraulic stepper during my recovery intervals following the high-intensity work portions of my low-impact HIIT workouts.

 My heart rate won’t back down properly unless I chill out off the mini-stepper.